 Survivors are in their cocoon, and we are supporting them at the stage in their healing process that they are in.

 Time Of Butterflies wants to create a voice for these survivors, and allow them to find comfort, and healing in doing so.
 We want them to feel more educated in their healing and supported.

-Time Of Butterflies is a new non-profit organization, and we are seeking funding because it will be helpful to continue in starting-up our organization, and be able to help a lot more survivors, and families in many communities.
-The donated funds will go towards our future workshops, and events.
+Time Of Butterflies is a new non-profit organization, and we are seeking funding because we want to continue to help a lot more survivors, and families in many communities.
+The donated funds will go towards our future workshops, and seminars.

 Does the name Time Of Butterflies stand for something?
 We grew up listening to the stories of the Mirabal sister, which they were known as the butterflies.
 These sisters stood up to Trujillos dictatorship, and spread awareness to communities as well as worked with communities to fight against Trujillo.
 They stood up to what they believed in an never gave up.
 Their strength, power and perseverance is what influenced our name.

 Where is your Non-Profit Based?
 Boston, MA